The 19th-century Detroit mansion 2 sisters turned into plush bed and breakfast

 The sister's interest in entrepreneurship was inspired by their mother, who passed away just a year after they opened their doors.

-Beautiful photos of the newly transformed photos have emerged on social media.
+Beautiful photos of the newly transformed building have emerged on social media.
 YEN.com.gh shared some below:

 Hassan Ayariga: Inside Look at the Multi-million Palatial Mansion of Ghanaian Politician